 21 x 10 provided a new platform for the unique perspectives that artists, academics, and the future generation of thinkers have on the world around us.
 While the Ian Potter Museum of Art undergoes major renovations, 21 x 10 shifted the University of Melbourne Art Collection beyond the walls of the museum with a physical exhibition throughout the Arts West building, and a series of programs across the University’s Parkville campus.

 Developed in collaboration with students from the Faculty of Arts, the exhibition at Arts West presents ten artworks reflecting the extraordinary breadth and diversity of the Collection.
-Works have been selected in response to critical issues directly affecting our community now and into the future.
+Works were selected in response to critical issues directly affecting our community now and into the future.
 These include De-colonisation, Climate Change and Identity and Representation.

-21 x 10 recognises that art not only has the power to move and inspire audiences – it can also provide new insights into some of the most pressing cultural, political and social questions of our time while offering insights of hope, possibility, and change.
+21 x 10 recognised that art not only has the power to move and inspire audiences – it can also provide new insights into some of the most pressing cultural, political and social questions of our time while offering insights of hope, possibility, and change.